 5. Goal: Reduce sedentary time

-Challenge people to do a number of brisk steps every 30 minutes of sitting time.
+Challenge people to do 100 brisk steps every 30 minutes of sitting time.

 6. Goal: Weight loss

-Broadly speaking the way in which to achieve weight loss involves the same ideas as set out at no.2.
-By improving/challenging our cardiovascular fitness, by getting huff puffy, we raise our heart rate and burn more calories.
+Broadly speaking, the way in which to achieve weight loss involves the same ideas as detailed in no.2, i.e., by getting huff puffy and raising our heart rate which helps us to burn more calories.

-The additional and helpful thing to be aware of here is that when people are going upstairs, inclines or hills or carrying extra weight in the backpack example or going super hard out by doing short sprints, they’re more likely to build muscle.
-Muscle is great.
-These types of workouts have us burning more calories for longer post-workout than ones that don’t involve pushing the muscles in this way.
+The additional point to note is that when people are going upstairs, inclines or hills, carrying extra weight in their backpack, or doing short sprints, those people are more likely to build muscle.
+These types of workouts also have us burning more calories for longer post-workout than ones that don’t involve pushing the muscles in this way.

-As exercise pros know only too well, building muscle while great for burning body fat doesn’t always fare well when we stand on a set of bathroom scales.
-Muscle is more dense than bodyfat, so we can weigh more even though we are trimming down losing bodyfat.
+As exercise professionals know, muscle, while great for burning body fat, is more dense than bodyfat, and can have us weighing more on the bathroom scales, even though we are trimming down and losing bodyfat.